strimzi/proposals/037-kafka-canary-roadmap.md

 ## Compatibility

-The API of the existing canary comprises:
+The API of the existing Canary comprises the following:

 * The configuration env vars
 * Metrics (via the Prometheus scrape endpoint)
 * The status and health endpoints

 ### Configuration
+Java clients are normally configured via `.properties` files.
+Providing a compatibility mapping from env var to properties would be a lot of work, given that the Canary hasn't seen very wide usage.
+Some options would become obselete (e.g. `KAFKA_VERSION`), others are incompatible with how the Java clients work (e.g. `KAFKA_BOOTSTRAP_BACKOFF_MAX_ATTEMPTS`).
 While we can strive to minimize incompatibilities, it seems of questionable value.
-The Java clients are normally configured via `.properties` files.
-Providing a compatibility mapping from env var to properties would be a lot of work, given that the canary hasn't seem very wide usage.
-Some options would become obselete (e.g. `KAFKA_VERSION`), others are incompatible with how the Java clients work (e.g. `KAFKA_BOOTSTRAP_BACKOFF_MAX_ATTEMPTS`).
 So it seems better to provide a clean break.

 ### Metrics

 It seems likely that metric names and labels can be maintained, so in that respect we could be compatible.
 Detailed assessment of whether the metric values were being measured in a compatible way is beyond the scope of this document.
-If measurements were incompatible it would require existing users to adjust thresholds used in any alerting they might have that was based on the old metrics.
+If measurements were incompatible, it would require existing users to adjust the thresholds used in any alerting they might have that was based on the old metrics.

 ### Status and Health endpoints